 Vivenna turned, shaking off her stupor.
 “Didn’t you just come here?”

-“Yeah,” Peprin said, equally quiet, eyes a little glazed over.
+“Yeah,” Peprin said, eyes a little glazed over.

 Right, Vivenna thought, sighing.
 “Let’s go to the restaurant.”

 Peprin nodded.
-“This way,” he said, leading her through the crowd.
+“This way.”

-Vivenna followed, trying to shake off her awe.
+Vivenna followed him, trying to shake off her awe.
 This was Hallandren--she shouldn’t be awed by it, she should be disgusted.
-Yet, she felt almost too overwhelmed to be disgusted--to feel anything, really, beyond a slight sense of sickness.
-She’d never realized how much she took for granted the beautiful simplicity of Idris.
+Yet, she felt almost too overwhelmed to be disgusted.
+It was hard to feel anything, really, beyond a slight sense of sickness.
+She’d never realized how much she took for granted Idris’ beautiful simplicity.

-Peprin did a surprisingly good job of leading her through the throng--though she did have to nudge him occasionally to keep him going in the right direction, rather than wandering over to look at some keeper’s wares.
+Peprin did a surprisingly good job of leading her through the throng--though she did have to nudge him occasionally to keep him from wandering over to look at some keeper’s wares.
 Still, she was glad to have him--his height made him easy to keep track of, and his familiar presence was welcome as the overload of scents, sounds, and sights tried to drown her.

-Some places the crowds grew so thick that they practically had to shove their way through.
+In some places the crowds grew so thick that they practically had to shove their way through.
 Peprin did so with gusto, but Vivenna had a more difficult time.
-Several times, she found herself on the edge of panic, pressed in by dirty, repulsively colored bodies.
-She cringed whenever they touched her, and stood hesitantly for a few seconds each time she was forced to touch one of them to shove her way through.
+On occasion, she found herself on the edge of panic, pressed in by dirty, repulsively colored bodies.
+She cringed when they touched her, and stood hesitantly for a few seconds each time she was forced to touch one of them to shove her way through.

 Blessedly, the restaurant wasn’t too far in.
-It had a picture of a boat sailing merrily on its shopboard, and if the scents coming from inside were any indication, then the ship represented the restaurant’s cuisine.
+It had a picture of a boat sailing merrily on its shop board, and if the scents coming from inside were any indication, then the ship represented the restaurant’s cuisine.
 Fish.

-Oh Austre, God of Colors. . . . she thought, nearly gagging at the smell.
+Oh Austre, God of Colors. . . . she thought, nearly gagging.
 She’d eaten fish several times in preparation for her life in Hallandren.
 She’d never grown to like it.

 Peprin simply wandered in, speaking good-naturedly with the restaurant owner, heading for one of the tables on the far side.
 Vivenna followed him, breathing deeply, glad to be out of the throng.
-Then, she sat down at the table, a little uncertain what one did at a restaurant.
+She sat down at the table, a little uncertain what one did at a restaurant.
 In Idris, they didn’t have such things.
-The inn in Bevalis had served meals to travelers, but they had always been at the innkeeper’s own table, with his family.
+The inn in Bevalis served meals to travelers, but they were at the innkeeper’s own table, with his family.

 Hallandren restaurants were different.
-She’d read of them, of course.
-It said something meaningful to her that places like restaurants could exist in Hallendran--places meant to feed not travelers, but the local population who couldn’t be bothered to dine at their own homes.
+She’d been tutored about them, of course.
+It said something meaningful to her that places like restaurants could exist in Hallandren--places meant to feed not travelers, but the local population who couldn’t be bothered to dine at their own homes.

 “Vivenna,” Peprin said softly, leaning across the table.
 “Your hair.”